 Addiction to substances and/or behaviors affects not only the individual but the family and concerned persons in the life of the addicted individual.
 It affects the individual physically, mentally, emotionally and spiritually.
 Additionally, addiction meets the criteria as a disease and should be treated as such.

 Mental Illness is a treatable condition which, if addressed, enables the individual to lead a normal and productive life.
 An important aspect of mental health services is to eliminate stigma and to provide ongoing support to individuals and families affected by this illness.
 There is hope in recovery from both addictive and mental disorders.
 Some individuals may have co-occurring addiction and mental health disorders.
 These disorders often require medication management for stabilization and maintenance, which can enhance the recovery process.

-Adverse Childhood Experiences, or ACEs, are stressful or traumatic experiences, such as abuse, neglect and family dysfunction that can be disruptive to the safe stable, nurturing relationships and environments that children need to thrive.
-ACEs can have lasting effects on educational achievement, economic productivity, responsible citizenship and lifelong health.
+Adverse Childhood Experiences are stressful or traumatic experiences, such as abuse, neglect and family dysfunction that can be disruptive to the safe stable, nurturing relationships and environments that children need to thrive.
+These experiences can have lasting effects on educational achievement, economic productivity, responsible citizenship and lifelong health.
 Prevention of trauma is ideal, but when and where it does occur, the potential lifelong impact can be buffered with the help of communities that are trauma and resiliency-informed.
 That is, they realize the impact of trauma, recognize the signs, respond appropriately, resist re-traumatization, and promote resilience.

 Mental Health Screenings & Alcohol and Drug Screening

 - OCD (Obsessive Compulsive Disorder) Foundation

 - Rethinking Drinking: Alcohol and Your Health (NIH)

 - The Parents Toll-Free Helpline (Text your message to 55753)

 - Mental Health America of Middle Tennessee